 2007: Aubrey Drake Graham, known as “Drake” became the first unsigned Canadian rapper to have his music video featured on BET when his first single, "Replacement Girl" was featured as the "New Joint of the Day"

-2007: At the Jewish Museum of Florida an exhibit styled “Bonim: Jewish Developers Building Florida & Building Community” comes to end.
+2007: At the Jewish Museum of Florida an exhibit styled “Bonim: Jewish Developers Building Florida and; Building Community” comes to end.
 “From swampland to cities, this exhibit highlights the enormous impact of Florida’s Jews on one of the state’s leading industries.”
 The exhibit demonstrates that starting in 1820 when Moses Levy began purchasing 100,000 acres in north central Florida, Jews have played a major role in transforming Florida from the region’s least populated state into one of the nation’s largest states.

 2007: The Jewish Heritage Center of Western Canada presents a lecture by Dr. Deborah Lipstadt which is based on her experiences during the David Irving Libel Trial.
 Her book History on Tiral: My Day In Court with David Irving is the story of her libel trial in London against David Irving who sued her for calling him a Holocaust denier and right wing extremist.